A Secure and Efficient Distributed Semantic Communication System for Heterogeneous Internet of Things: Proposed Solution

-As exhibited in Algorithm \ref{al_local_updates}, the training of the semantic communication system is divided into four steps, for the individual training of the semantic codec, the channel codec, the semantic knowledge base and the overall training of the whole system.
-In the first steps, $S_{\boldsymbol{\alpha}}$ and $S_{\boldsymbol{\chi}}^{-1}$ are updated with the goal of minimizing the divergence between $\boldsymbol{s}$ and $\hat{\boldsymbol{s}}$.
+Based on above forward propagation, the training of the semantic communication system is divided into three steps, the individual training of the semantic codec, the semantic knowledge base and the overall training of the whole system, as exhibited in Algorithm \ref{al_local_updates}.
+In the first step, $S_{\boldsymbol{\alpha}}$ and $S_{\boldsymbol{\chi}}^{-1}$ are updated with the goal of minimizing the divergence between $\boldsymbol{s}$ and $\hat{\boldsymbol{s}}$.
 To quantify this divergence, we employ the cross-entropy (CE) to quantify the divergence, which is given by